Skip to content

 • custom FieldDefinitionMapper

-You need to write a custom FieldDefinitionMapper if the field definition settings and constraints impact how it is mapped to GraphQL.
-For example, the selection Field Type has a "multiple" option.
+You need to write a custom FieldDefinitionMapper if the field definition settings and constraints impact how it's mapped to GraphQL.
+For example, the selection field type has a "multiple" option.
 If set to false, it accepts and returns a single value, but if set to true, it accepts and returns an array of values.

 If your field definition doesn't require additional clarifications, you can map it with configuration.